 - 3. Employee Obligation.
 Provider shall require all employees and agents who have access to Student Data to comply with all applicable provisions of this DPA with respect to the data shared under this DPA.
-Provider agrees to require and maintain an appropriate confidentiality agreement from each employee or agent with access to Student Data. - 4.
+Provider agrees to require and maintain an appropriate confidentiality agreement from each employee or agent with access to Student Data pursuant to the DPA. - 4.
 No Disclosure.
 De-identified information, as defined in Exhibit "C", may be used by the Provider for the purposes of development, research, and improvement of educational sites, services, or applications, as any other member of the public or party would be able to use de-identified data pursuant to 34 CFR 99.31(b).
-The Provider and LEA agree that the Provider cannot successfully de-identify information if there are fewer than five (5) students in the samples of a particular field or category of information collected, i.e., five students in a particular grade, five students of a particular race, or five students with a particular disability.
-Provider agrees not to attempt to re-identify de-identified Student Data.
-Provider shall not copy, reproduce or transmit any data obtained under this DPA and/or any portion thereof, except for purposes permitted by the DPA. - 5.
+The Provider and LEA agree that the Provider cannot successfully de-identify information if there are fewer than twenty (20) students in the samples of a particular field or category of information collected, i.e., twenty students in a particular grade, twenty students of a particular race, or twenty students with a particular disability.
+Provider agrees not to attempt to re-identify de-identified Student Data and not to transfer de-identified Student Data to any party unless (a) that party agrees in writing not to attempt re-identification, and (b) prior written notice has been given to the LEA who has provided prior written consent for such transfer.
+Provider shall not copy, reproduce or transmit any data obtained under this DPA and/or any portion thereof, except as necessary to fulfill the DPA. - 5.
 Disposition of Data.
-Provider shall dispose or delete all personally identifiable data obtained under the DPA when it is no longer needed for the purpose for which it was obtained, and transfer said data to LEA or LEA's designee within sixty (60) days of the date of termination and according to a schedule and procedure as the Parties may reasonably agree.
-Nothing in the DPA authorizes Provider to maintain personally identifiable data obtained under any other writing beyond the time period reasonably needed to complete the disposition.
+Provider shall dispose or delete all personally identifiable data obtained under the DPA when it is no longer needed for the purpose for which it was obtained and transfer said data to LEA or LEA's designee within sixty (60) days of the date of termination and according to a schedule and procedure as the Parties may reasonably agree.
+Nothing in the DPatries Provider to maintain personally identifiable data obtained under any other writing beyond the time period reasonably needed to complete the disposition.
 Disposition shall include (1) the shredding of any hard copies of any Pupil Records; (2) Erasing; or (3) Otherwise modifying the personal information in those records to make it unreadable or indecipherable.
 Provider shall provide written notification to LEA when the Data has been disposed.
 The duty to dispose of Student Data shall not extend to data that has been de-identified or placed in a separate Student account, pursuant to the other terms of the DPA.
 The LEA may employ a "Request for Return or Deletion of Student Data" FORM, A Copy of which is attached hereto as Exhibit "D").
-Upon receipt of a request from the LEA, the Provider will immediately provide the LEA with any specified portion of the Student Data within ten (10) calendar days of receipt of said request. - 6.
+Upon receipt of a request from the LEA, the Provider will immediately provide the LEA with any specified portion of the Student Data within three (3) calendar days of receipt of said request. - 6.
 Advertising Prohibition.
-Provider is prohibited from using Student Data to (a) market or advertise to students or families/guardians; (b) inform, influence, or enable marketing or advertising efforts by a Provider; (c) develop a profile of a student, family member/guardian or group, for any commercial purpose other than providing the Service to Client; or (d) use the Student Data for the development of commercial products or services, other than as necessary to provide the Service to Client.
+Provider is prohibited from using Student Data to (a) market or advertise to students or families/guardians; (b) inform, influence, or enable marketing or advertising efforts by a Provider; (c) develop a profile of a student, family member/guardian or group, for any commercial purpose other than providing the Service to Client; or (d) use the

+Student Data for the development of commercial products or services, other than as necessary to provide the Service to Client.